suveshmoza/Hashnode-Backup/cltlg2iu8000309l6c17m2zan.md

 JIT Compilers have several key components, each playing a crucial role in the compilation process.

-1. Interpreter: Initially JS code is interpreted by the JS Engine, which executes the code line by line, converting it into intermediate representations such as bytecode or AST (Abstract Syntax Tree).
+1. **Parser:** Initially, JS code is parsed by the JavaScript engine, which converts it into intermediate representations such as bytecode or an Abstract Syntax Tree (AST).
+The parser analyzes the structure of the code and checks it for syntax errors.

-2. Monitor(Profiler): The monitor is responsible for continuously monitoring the code execution.
+2. **Monitor(Profiler):** The monitor is responsible for continuously monitoring the code execution.
 The monitor tracks which part of the code is **warm** (less frequently used) and **hot** (more frequently used).

-3. Baseline Compiler: The baseline compiler is used to quickly convert the JS code (Warm Code) into machine code without performing any optimizations.
+3. **Baseline Compiler:** The baseline compiler is used to quickly convert the JS code (Warm Code) into machine code without performing any optimizations.

-4. Optimizing Compiler: The optimization compiler takes the hot code, applies optimization techniques and then converts the code into machine code.
+4. **Optimizing Compiler:** The optimization compiler takes the hot code, applies optimization techniques and then converts the code into machine code.

 ### How JIT works